Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

-No. Rybelsus is approved to improve glycemic control in adults with type 2 diabetes.
-It is not indicated for weight loss.
+No. This medicine is approved to improve glycemic control in adults with type 2 diabetes.
+Any weight change should be discussed with your clinician to ensure the therapy is appropriate.

 Rewards Program